Disease Guide ·Urinary Tract Infection ·2026

 7Does pet insurance cover UTI treatment in cats?

-Most comprehensive pet insurance policies cover UTI diagnosis and treatment.
-The key is enrolling before any urinary symptoms appear in vet records.
-Any prior documentation of urinary issues — blood in urine, straining, inappropriate urination — can be used to deny future urinary claims as pre-existing.
-Insurance is most valuable for complications like urinary blockage or bladder stone surgery.
+Most comprehensive policies cover UTI diagnosis and treatment.
+Enroll before any urinary symptoms appear - prior documentation triggers pre-existing denials.
+Insurance is most valuable for complications: blockage or stone surgery ($1,000-$3,500).

 Marcel Janik, founder of RealVetCost